 The accrued dividends on the outstanding Preferred Stock for the period July 1, 2002, through December 31, 2002, in the amount of approximately \$63,000 were paid in January 2003 in the form of 25,165 shares of Common Stock of the Company.
-The dividends for the period January 1, 2003, through June 30, 2003, total \$62,000, which will be paid in August 2003, in the form of 33,835 share of Common Stock.
+The dividends for the period January 1, 2003, through June 30, 2003, total \$62,000, which were paid in August 2003, in the form of 33,835 share of Common Stock.
+The accrued dividends for the period July 1, 2003 through September 30, 2003 total \$32,000 and will be paid in January 2004.
 Under the Company's loan agreements, the Company is prohibited from paying cash dividends on its outstanding capital stock.

 In summary, we have continued to take steps to improve our operations and liquidity as discussed above.
 However, we continue to invest our working capital back into our facilities to fund capital additions for expansion within both the nuclear and industrial segments.
-Also, as discussed, with the continued downturn in the economy and the impact of the war and prolonged terrorist alerts in the first six months, our liquidity was negatively impacted.
-However, as we move into one of our strongest periods of the year, our working capital position will begin to improve.
-If we are unable to continue to improve our operations, successfully finalize the surcharges on the Oak Ridge Contracts and become profitable in the foreseeable future, such would have a material adverse effect on our liquidity position.
+The first half of the year was negatively impacted by the downturn in the economy and the impact of the war and prolonged terrorist alerts.
+However, our working capital position has improved during the third quarter, as a result of the improved operating performance and revenues.